denisugarte/PowerDrive/README.md

 ## Additional information
 This tool has been developed in the context of a scientific paper that is going to be presented at the 16th Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA) [1].

-In particular, the file obfuscated-scripts.txt includes the 4642 malicious obfuscated scripts that have been analyzed by PowerDrive, along with the de-obfuscation results.
+In particular, the file deobfuscated-scripts.txt includes the 4642 malicious obfuscated scripts that have been analyzed by PowerDrive, along with the de-obfuscation results.
 Moreover, an example showing a multi-layer de-obfuscation process is located in the file named *“multilayer_deobfuscation.txt”*.
 This example shows the de-obfuscation process of a script that combines string-related obfuscation, encoding and compression.

 [1] Denis Ugarte, Davide Maiorca, Fabrizio Cara and Giorgio Giacinto.
 PowerDrive: Accurate De-Obfuscation and Analysis of PowerShell Malware.
 To appear in the 16th Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), Gotheborg, Sweden, 2019.